 - Step 6 Now you can see where you should dig your holes for each post.
 (Or mount your post bases if you're on concrete.)
 Look at the top of the beam just inside the first rafter where it says post.
 If you are on concrete, make a mark on the concrete directly in the center of the lines where it says post on all four corners.
 If you are on grass or dirt, stick the flags that are provided with the kit into the ground on all corners where it says post. - Step 7 Unscrew and remove the rafters from the beams and move everything out of the way.
-Now you should be left with four marks where your holes or post bases will go. - Step 8 Dig the post holes with the center of your hole at your mark, 2 to 4 feet deep (depending on the depth desired see our website under Resources>Tips>Post Information) and 24" in diameter or install your post bases directly over top of all 4 of your markers.
-If you are pouring new footings on which to mount your posts, proceed to the next step and come back to this step when you are ready to mount the post bases.
+Now you should be left with four marks where your holes or post bases will go. - Step 8 Reference the engineered drawings before digging the post or footer holes.
+Dig the post holes with the center of your hole at your mark, depth according to engineered drawing, at least 18" in diameter; or install your post bases directly over top of all 4 of your markers.
+If you are pouring new footings on which to mount your posts, reference the engineered drawing for footing information and proceed to the next step, then come back to this step when you are ready to mount the post bases.